Battle of Abrolhos: Aftermath

-The day ended in a Spanish-Portuguese victory, although depending on the sources Spanish losses may have been somewhat greater.
+The day ended without a clear victor, although depending on the sources Spanish losses may have been somewhat greater.
 According to David Marley, a Vice-flagship and galleon were sunk and another was taken, with 585 dead and missing (240 of these aboard the captured Buenaventura) plus 201 wounded.
 The Dutch flagship and another man-of-war disappeared beneath the waves, leaving 350 dead and missing plus more than 80 seriously wounded.
 According to Miguel Esquerdo Galiana, the Dutch fleet lost 2,000 men and three galleons.

+However, strategically the battle was more favourably to the Iberians.
 Thijssen showed no inclination to renew action the next day, preferring to limp back to Recife with his mauled fleet on 21–22 September.
 Oquendo meanwhile deposited his reinforcements at Barra Grande of Porto Calvo – only 700 of them actually reached Fort Arrail do Bom Jesus – before continuing toward Europe with his sugar convoy.
 The Dutch garrison at Pernambuco subsequently evacuated Olinda in November in order to concentrate its strength around Recife.